Kirtley F. Mather: Personal life

 Mather was married twice, first to Marie Porter Mather from 1912 until her death in 1971.
-They were parents to three daughters, Florence (1916–2006), Julia (1920–1986) and Jean.
+They were parents to three daughters, Florence (1916–2006), Julia (1920–1986) and Jean (1929-2021).
 Florence married Sherman Wengard, who taught petroleum geology at the University of New Mexico.
-Julia “Judy” was on the staff at Denison University and married to LeRoy Seils, former athletic director at Denison.
-Jean married Dean W. Seibel.
+Julia (“Judy”) was on the staff at Denison University and married to LeRoy Seils, Professor of Health and Physical Education and Athletic Director at Denison.
+Jean married Dean W. Seibel and they had three children, Steve, Linda, and Geoffrey.

 He married Muriel Williams Mather in 1977.
 They were together until his death.
 Upon his retirement from Harvard in 1954, he and Marie traveled widely around the world, finally settling in Albuquerque, New Mexico, where he resided until his death at the age of 90.
 During his retirement years in Albuquerque, he served as a visiting faculty member at the University of New Mexico.
-Mather died in 1978 in Albuquerque and is buried in Granville, Ohio.
+Mather died on May 5, 1978, in Albuquerque.

 Legacy

-Mather was an accomplished scientist and academic who took progressive and often controversial stands on issues of academic freedom and human rights.
-In addition to the legacy of his scholarship, he stands among prominent twentieth century American scientists who sought to harmonize the dialogue between science and religion and to ally himself with progressive social causes.
+Mather was a scientist and academic who took progressive and often controversial stands on issues of academic freedom and human rights.
+In addition to the legacy of his scholarship, he stands among twentieth century American scientists who sought to harmonize the dialogue between science and religion and to ally himself with progressive social causes.
 Archives of his research and correspondence are held by both the University of Chicago and Denison University.

 In 1982, Lynn Elfner reflected on the Scopes Trial and Mather's legacy:

 Mather's motivation throughout most of his life was the defense of civil liberties and the academic freedom of many of his colleagues.
 His education was not in jurisprudence; rather, it was grounded in basic geology and was greatly aided by extensive field experience over much of the earth.
 To this must be added a great love of people and an unusual ability to persuade and influence others to his views.
 He was a rare individual who successfully bridged the gap between science and religion.
 He was comfortable and respected in both camps.
 Today his wisdom and authority are more important than ever.

-Kirtley Mather’s remarkable career long efforts in the fields of science, religion, education and civil liberties brought him recognition, criticism and honor.